 Multi-Tiered System of Support (MTSS) is a comprehensive framework used in educational settings to provide targeted support to all students.

-It integrates academic, behavioral, and social-emotional learning into a unified system and features a tiered approach:
+It integrates academic, behavioral, and emotional well-being into a unified system and features a tiered approach:

 MTSS emphasizes data-driven decision-making, regular student progress monitoring, and evidence-based strategies and interventions at each tier to proactively identify and address student needs for academic, behavioral, and social success.